Pedro-Alcantara-M/openai-jobseek/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Details
+- I pushed the .env file to make evaluating the test easier

 I used the free gpt-4.1-mini version to generate the text, but this version does not allow reading text from external links.